MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-batch-sequencing.md

 **To create your ConfigFile for use by the PowerShell cmdlet**
 1. Determine the apps that need to be included in your App-V sequencing package, and then open a text editor, such as Notepad.

-2. Add the following XML info for each app:
+2. Add the following required XML info for each app:

     - **&lt;Name&gt;.** The name of the app you're adding to the package.